apickli/apickli/README.md

 		When I GET /get
 		Then response body path $.headers.User-Agent should be apickli
 ```
-We now need the corresponding step definitions that implements the steps in our scenario.
-Apickli has a collection of steps already implemented - ready to be included in your project.
-You can find and include it in your project from [source/apickli/apickli-gherkin.js](source/apickli/apickli-gherkin.js).
-Refer to [Gherkin Expressions](#gherkin-expressions) section below to see a list of steps implemented by apickli.
+We now need the corresponding step definitions that implement the steps in our scenario.
+Apickli has a collection of steps already implemented - ready to be included in your project: [source/apickli/apickli-gherkin.js](source/apickli/apickli-gherkin.js).
+It is included in the NPM package so you can symlink to it from under your local node_modules/apickli folder - see [example-project/features/step_definitions/apickli-gherkin.js](example-project/features/step_definitions/apickli-gherkin.js) for symlink.

+Refer to [Gherkin Expressions](#gherkin-expressions) section below to see a list of steps implemented by apickli-gherkin.

 Now we need a step definition file specific for this project, let's call it *myapi.js*: